 In 2009, Hemric made 80 Legend Car starts and accrued 60 wins en route to the National Legend Car Pro championship.
 In the same year, he also earned the Summer Shootout Series championship.
 After earning another title, Hemric transitioned to Late Model racing.
 In his first-ever Late Model race, Hemric broke the Concord Speedway track record during qualifying and finished second in the race.

 The following year brought more success for the young driver.
 Hemric won the inaugural Legends Million race at Charlotte Motor Speedway, driving the No. 21 car to earn the largest paycheck in Legend Car history.
 Hemric continued his championship hunt the next two seasons as he was crowned the Summer Shootout Series champion (2012), earned the Champion Racing Association JEGS/CRA All-Stars Tour championship (2012) and the Southern Super Series championship (2013).

-The Kannapolis, North Carolina, native made his NASCAR debut in 2013 in the NASCAR Camping World Truck Series at Martinsville Speedway.
+The Kannapolis, North Carolina, native made his NASCAR debut in 2013 in the NASCAR Gander Outdoors Truck Series Series at Martinsville Speedway.
 Hemric joined NTS Motorsports in 2015 as a full-time driver in the Truck Series and capped off his first season with a seventh-place finish in the driver championship point standings with four top-five and 13 top-10 finishes.